 How to Make Lemonade concentrate

-In order to make this large batch of lemonade you will need, a lot of lemons, a juicer, sugar, and a large pot.
+In order to make this large batch of lemonade you will need,

-- Juice 10 cups of lemon juice.
-You can do this by hand or a hand juice but I highly recommend you use an electric juice.
-Yes, they are noisy but when doing gallons of juicing in one day, it comes in handy.
-Plus my kids really enjoy using it so getting them to help is easy.
+- Juice 10 cups of fresh lemon juice.
+You can do this by hand or a hand juice but I highly recommend you use an electric juice.Â

 How to Can Lemonade Concentrate

 - First, sanitize your canning jars and lid.
-Wash in hot water, then boil/steam the jars in canner for 10 minutes.
+Wash in hot water, then boil/steam the jars in canning pot for 10 minutes.
 They don’t all have to be submerged, the steam will sanitize them.
 I also place all my lids and ring in my stainless steel colander and steam them on top of the jars while they boil.

-- When done place them on the counter on a kitchen towel, they will air dry.
+- When done place the clean jars on the counter on a clean kitchen towel, let them air dry.Â

 - Using the funnel, ladle the hot concentrate into prepared canning jars.
-Leaving 1/4 inch headspace from top.
+Leaving 1/4 inch headspace from top.Â

 - Clean the top of the jars with little vinegar to insure a clean seal and put prepared lids and rings on finger tight.
-Don’t twist too tight or you may get a false seal.
+Don’t twist too tight or you may get a false seal.Â

-- Heat water in a water bath canner to 180 degrees or until steaming but not boiling.
+- Heat water in a water bath canning pot to 180 degrees or until steaming but not boiling.
 I also add a splash of vinegar to the water to help with any hard water spots on my can.
-I like them coming out clean and pretty.
+I like them coming out clean and pretty.Â

 - Bring to a boil they may could take 20 minutes and boil for 10 minutes then turn off the heat and let sit for 5 minutes before taking them out.